 Speaking on behalf of the Council

 Individual Councilors are not empowered to speak on behalf of the Climate Council.
-The Council has not elected a spokesperson and relies on its approved, written outputs as the only expression of its work and intent.
+The Council has not elected a spokesperson and relies on its approved, written outputs as the expression of its collective work and intent.

-When Councilors are speaking publicly about issues related to the Council’s work, they can:
+When Councilors are speaking publicly about issues related to the Council’s work, they must emphasize that they are speaking as an individual, not on behalf of the full Council.
+In practice, this means avoiding statements such as, “the Council determined” or “the Council believes”, unless citing from a written, approved Council document.

+To be sure, when speaking about Council related issues, Councilors may:

-State they are a member of the Council
+State that they are a member of the Council

 Point to approved, written documents that the Council has produced

-They cannot:

-Say they are speaking on behalf of the Council

-Speak to the Council’s intent or the Council’s views on any particular topic

-Use their affiliation as a Councilor as their primary affiliation when speaking publicly
+Point to Council discussions (all of which are recorded and available online) and the views expressed in those discussions

+When the legislature makes a request for testimony from the Council on specific topics, ANR will reach out to the relevant Subcommittee co-chairs.
+For general requests, ANR will reach out to the Steering Committee members appointed by the body making the request.
+When in doubt, the Steering Committee can help to direct requests for testimony.

 Leadership structure for the Council – Steering Committee